 To make green papaya Pad Thai, simply grate green papaya into thin strands as shown.
 My earlier post on Thai Green Papaya Salad (Som Tam) may come in handy here.
 Note that while it’s more traditional to grate green papaya with a large knife (I always cheat, though) when you make Som Tam, that method doesn’t work well in this case.
 You want long, thin, noodle-like strands that can only be achieved with the use of a hand-grater.

 A nice thing about green papaya is that it’s much more forgiving than rice noodles when it comes to Pad Thai.
 No soaking is required.
-No need to monitor the hydration so closely.
-No starch is released that would cause gumminess.
+No need to monitor the heat or the rate of absorption and evaporation so closely.
+There is no starch that would cause gumminess.
 All you have to do is make sure you don’t overcook the papaya to the point where it’s too soft, assuming, of course, that you like your papaya fresh and somewhat crunchy.

-Follow my Pad Thai recipe exactly, replacing 8 ounces of dry noodles which the recipe calls for with one pound of grated green papaya strands.
+Follow my Pad Thai recipe exactly, replacing 4 ounces of dried noodles which the recipe calls for with one pound of grated green papaya strands.

 Pad Thai Ari was named such because of its original location on Soi Ari (Phahon Yothin 7).
 The restaurant has recently moved to a new location nearby (it still retains its original name).
 To get there, take the BTS to Ari station.
 Exit on the side of Thai Farmers Bank (Kasikorn).
 Walk north for a few yards.
 Enter a small soi right next to the north side of the bank, and the restaurant will be on your right, a few steps away from the soi entrance.